jimsleeper.com » What ‘liberal academy’?

 By Jim Sleeper – October 21, 2009, 6:53PM

 A couple of years ago The Nation’s Eric Alterman published What Liberal Media?, shredding the familiar conservative charges.
-It may be too soon to ask, What liberal academy? — although I’ve had fun exposing what I called “Wiley E. Coyote conservatives” who were rushing off cliffs a couple of years ago blaming liberals for ousting Lawrence Summers from the presidency of Harvard (the high-capitalist Harvard Corporation did that, and not for politically correct reasons) or for enrolling a former Taliban rep as a special student at Yale (an older, more conservative Yale foreign-policy network blessed that one).
+It may be too soon to ask, What liberal academy? — although I’ve had fun exposing what I called “Wiley E. Coyote conservatives” who rushed off cliffs a couple of years ago blaming faculty feminists and radical leftists for ousting Lawrence Summers from Harvard’s presidency — although it was the high-capitalist Harvard Corporation that ousted him, and not for politically correct reasons — and exposing conservatives at Yale who blamed liberals there for enrolling a former Taliban spokesman as a special student, even though it was a conservative Yale foreign-policy network that blessed his admission).

-In 2009 a Chronicle of Higher Education debate on whether and why liberal academia still spurns conservative scholars.
-Never mind that the fiscal crises gripping public and private universities show them to have been far more captive to market riptides than to leftist doctrines; in the Chronicle, Columbia intellectual historian Mark Lilla writes that on many campuses a pervasive ideology still normalizes “liberal” views that are actually rather narrow and arbitrary.
-Boston College’s Alan Wolfe agrees that colleges promote little true intellectual diversity, although he says conservatives are part of the problem.
+In 2009 a Chronicle of Higher Education debate questioned whether and why liberal academia spurns conservative scholars.
+Actually, the fiscal crises gripping public and private universities influence their priorities far more powerfully than do leftist doctrines.
+Yet, in the Chronicle, Columbia intellectual historian Mark Lilla wrote that on many campuses a pervasive ideology normalizes “liberal” views that are narrow and arbitrary.
+Boston College’s Alan Wolfe agreed that colleges promote little true intellectual diversity, although he acknowledged that conservatives are part of the problem.

-Others add brief observations; mine notes that what’s actually normalized by the typical campus mix of political correctness and corporatist discipline isn’t very “liberal” as most Americans use the term.
+Others added brief observations.
+I noted that what’s actually normalized by the typical campus mix of political correctness and corporatist discipline isn’t very “liberal,” as most Americans use that term.
 Baiters of “tenured radicals” – the conservative humorist P.J.
-O’Rourke, the propagandist Roger Kimball, the provocateur David Horowitz – can’t as easily claim now, as David Brooks did in 2002, that America “houses its radical lunatics … in [academic] departments that operate as nunneries for the perpetually alienated.”
+O’Rourke, the propagandist Roger Kimball, the provocateur David Horowitz – can’t claim now, as David Brooks did in 2002, that America “houses its radical lunatics … in [academic] departments that operate as nunneries for the perpetually alienated.”
 Not only do market forces rule; lavishly funded nunneries for failed, aging neo-cons are sprouting or entrenching themselves at Yale, Duke, George Mason, Claremont- McKenna-Pomona, Chicago, and elsewhere.

 At some of these places, conservative activists and national-security functionaries teach undergraduates to read Thucydides as a prophet of the war on terror and to pursue national-security state networking through habits of discretion and public dissimulation that hobble the humanist truth-seeking conservatives claim to defend.